Volodymyr Tsybulko: Biography

-For a long time, Tsybulko was an advisor to Viktor Yuschenko.
+For a long time, Tsybulko was an advisor to the third president of Ukraine Viktor Yuschenko.
 He was elected to the Ukrainian parliament of 4th convocation by the party list of Viktor Yushchenko Bloc Our Ukraine, where he joined a faction of Ukrainian People's Movement.

-His wife, Uliana is a singer.
+His wife, Uliana, is a singer.
 They have two sons, Ivan (2001) and Denis (2002).